The

 The descriptions of both fields are generated dynamically during job editing.
 As a result, changing the tool or its order generates IntelliSense errors at the script editing stage.

-Only incoming data from the following tools are supported:
+Only incoming data from the following tools is supported:

 Read Barcode